AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="xapi_agent_profile"></a>
 # 11.0 xAPI Agent Profile Data Model

-In cmi5, Learner Preferences are scoped to the Agent representing the enrolled LMS learner.
-The agent used in xAPI Agent Profile requests MUST match the actor property generated by the LMS at AU launch time.
-Both the LMS and the AU MAY write changes to Learner Preferences in the xAPI Agent Profile.
-The LMS/LRS MAY choose to ignore or override Learner Preference changes requested by the AU by returning a "403 Forbidden" response as defined in the xAPI specification.
-The AU MUST NOT treat the 403 response as an error condition.

 The AU MUST retrieve the Learner Preferences document from the Agent Profile on startup.